Monday, 22 June 2009

 Yes lord, you know sometimes I'm almost to the ground O yes ...'

-They sang two, or three, choruses together.
+They sang two or three choruses together.
 Arthur sighed, but there was something about Ellen he liked.
-She made him feel good, with her boisterous laughing, nudging and winking.
+She made him feel good with her boisterous laughing, nudging and winking.
 There would never be a dull moment with her around.
 They agreed to meet the following Saturday night.
-Spring turned to summer, and they tied the knot.
-Arthur got drunk after the wedding, and Ellen carried her husband over her shoulder back to their cottage.
-Arthur and Ellen; Seven stone and Eighteen stone; Laurel and Hardy, Skin and Bone.

-Some years' later, someone told me Miss Peters exploded in class one day, and all her pupils were covered in baking soda.
-For some reason - after the incident - there was a startling decline in pupil's attending the school with acne and pimples.
+Anyway, someone told me that Ms Peters exploded in school one day and as a result all the pupils in her class were covered in baking soda.
+For some reason, after this incident, there was a startling decline in pupil's attending the school with 'acne and pimples'.
 I never found out who Acne and Pimples were?
 Probably got married?
 Who nose?